v1kko/daetools/trunk/daetools-package/daetools/docs/tutorials.rst

     You should have received a copy of the GNU General Public License along with the DAE Tools software; if not, see <http://www.gnu.org/licenses/>.

-.. note:: Currently only Mozilla Firefox and Opera 12+ browsers are supported for viewing
-          model reports (MathML rendering issue).

 .. _whats_the_time: